 Read a Task Listing Before Deciding to Propose

 Scope clarity.
-Is the brief specific enough to propose against without making significant assumptions about what the business actually wants?
-A listing that says I need some writing done is not a proper brief.
-A listing that says I need five 800-word blog articles about residential solar installation in Australia, targeting homeowners considering their first system, written in a friendly and informative tone with one round of revisions included, is a clear, proposable brief.
+Is the brief specific enough to propose against without significant assumptions?
+A listing saying “I need some writing done” is not a proper brief.
+However, a listing specifying five 800-word blog articles with a defined audience, tone, and revision round is a clear, proposable brief.

 Set Up Task Alerts on CloudColleague